uoftweb/w3-personal-website/README.md

 # Instructions - pre-demo

 1. In the top right corner, click the `Fork` button.
 Please fork this repo to your own GitHub account.
-2. Clone this repo locally to your own machine. `git clone https://github.com/uoftweb/w3-personal-website.git`
+2. Clone the forked repo locally to your own machine.

 # Live code sharing [optional]